qst0/blender/README.md

 # Blender Time
 Learning Blender / Blender Trick List

+## 2024 07 11

+I made a layout and a few renders I'll add to the repo here now

 ## 2024 06 19

 Today I downloaded and installed blender on my current workhorse laptop and got familar with the basics and moved into keyframe animations as a project for the day.